/

 • Examine the effects of the Transatlantic Slave Trade on Africa and the colonies in the Americas.

-Possible Activities: Walking tour of DuBignon Cottage, a self-guided walking tour of the Wanderer Memory Trail, and writing journal entries through the eyes of one of the slaves aboard the ship, either real or imagined.
+Possible Activity: Walking tour of DuBignon Cottage; a self-guided walking tour of the Wanderer Memory Trail; writing journal entries through the eyes of one of the slaves aboard the ship

 REQUEST A FIELD TRIP